Wxffel/AdvancedOptifineZoom/README.md

 # AdvancedOptifineZoom

-AdvancedOptifineZoom is a mod which provides a zoom as Optifine does, but contains the feature to zoom even further with the use of a scrollwheel.
+AdvancedOptifineZoom is a mod which provides a zoom as Optifine does, but contains the feature to zoom even further with the use of a scroll wheel.

 # Download